nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### 13. View Meals

 Displays all meals recorded for a specific date.
+If date is not specified, meals of the current date will be displayed.

 Command: `meal view DATE`

+OR

+Command: `meal view`

 Parameters:

-- `DATE`: Date in the format `dd-MM-yyyy`.
+- `DATE`_(optional)_ : Date in the format `dd-MM-yyyy`.

 **Example**: `meal view 30-10-2024`